dbreese/fitfamconnect/BILLING.md

 NOTE: We do not do credit-based billing.
 Eventually we will allow credits to be added to an account.

-5. Member's plan has end date on the end of the period.
+#### Member's plan has end date on the end of the period.
 Ie, the member is active until Sept 30.

 Results:
 - Sept 1: $100
 - Oct 1: No record is generated for billing for the member.

-6. Member's plan has end date in the middle of the period.
+#### Member's plan has end date in the middle of the period.
 Ie, the member is active until Sept 15.
 - Sept 1: $100
 - Oct 1: No record is generated for billing for the member.

 NOTE: We do not do credit-based billing.
 Eventually we will allow credits to be added to an account.

-7. Member's plan has start and end date in the middle of a period (ie, 2 weeks in the middle of a monthly plan).
+#### Member's plan has start and end date in the middle of a period (ie, 2 weeks in the middle of a monthly plan).
 For example, member is on monthly plan where startDate=Sept 10 and endDate=Sept 15.

 Results:
 - Sept 1: No record is generated as member is not active.
 - Oct 1: Partial billing is applied because lastBilledDate is empty and no bill has been generated.
 Member was active for 5 days, so $100 * (5/30) = $16.67 is the amount.

+#### Member's plan has two plans in the same period, both end dated.
+- One plan active from Sept 4-Sept 30 at $100/month.
+- Second plan active from Sept 10-Sept 25 (25-10+1=16 days) at $100/month.

+Results:
+Sept 1: $0 since nothing was active
+Oct 1: $100 * ((30-4+1)/30) = $90 for first plan, $53.33 for second plan

 # Billing Run